mondeja/project-config/docs/reference/plugins.rst

 If one file don't include all lines passed as parameter, the rule will be ignored.

-Accepts an object mapping files to lines that must be included in order to execute the rule.
+Accept an object mapping files to lines that must be included in order to execute the rule.

 .. rubric:: Example